-Around Dien Bien Phu on 7 May 1954, the French colonial forces were defeated by the Viet Minh in a decisive battle, and the days of their Indochina empire became numbered.
+Dien Bien Phu (DBP) plays a star role in Vietnam's modern history.
+It was in the surrounding countryside here, on 7 May 1954, that the French colonial forces were defeated by the Viet Minh in a decisive battle, and the days of their Indochina empire became numbered.

 Previously just a minor settlement, DBP only achieved town status in 1992.
 It became a city in 2003, and a year later was elevated to provincial capital.
-Expansive boulevards and civic buildings have been constructed and the airport now has daily flights from Hanoi.
-With the nearby Tay Trang–Sop Hun Laos–Vietnam border now open to foreigners, more travellers are passing through the city.
+Expansive boulevards and civic buildings have been constructed, and the airport now receives daily flights from Hanoi.